 Conventional Home Loans

 Conventional loans (also known as Conforming Loans) are mortgage loans made by local banks and held on their portfolio until paid or sold.
 Fannie Mae and Freddie Mac purchase these mortgages that meet conventional loans limits, down payment requirements, debt to income ratios and other underwriting guidelines.
 Both Fannie Mae (Federal National Mortgage Association) and Freddie Mac (Federal Home Loan Mortgage Corporation) are government-sponsored entities created by congress to purchase conforming mortgage loans and resell them on the secondary market.
-The 2017 conforming loan limit for most of the nation is $424,100 – with the exception of some high costs location in California, Florida, etc.
+The 2018 conforming mortgage limit for most of the nation is $453,100 – with the exception of some high costs location in CA, Fla, VA, DC, CO, etc. These locations are capped at $679,650.

 National Conventional Loan Mortgage Terms: